crown-add-ons/Codes.Ohio.Gov-Indenter/README.md

 # Codes_Ohio_Gov_Indenter.user.js
 The userscript/".user.js" script in this repository can be used with browser extensions like [Greasemonkey](http://www.greasespot.net/) or [Tampermonkey](http://tampermonkey.net/) that facilitate [augmented browsing](https://en.wikipedia.org/wiki/Augmented_browsing).

-This script is for http://codes.ohio.gov/, which is Ohio's online copy of its Revised Code (laws) and Administrative Code.
-This script indents the ORC and OAC's divisions and subdivisions, etc., which greatly improves their readability.
+The script is for http://codes.ohio.gov/, which is Ohio's online copy of its Revised Code (laws) and Administrative Code.
+The script indents the ORC and OAC's divisions and subdivisions, etc., which greatly improves their readability.

 ##INSTALLATION:
-If you already have a browser extension like [Greasemonkey](http://www.greasespot.net/) or [Tampermonkey](http://tampermonkey.net/), then just go to the following URL to install this script: https://raw.githubusercontent.com/jon-freed/Codes_Ohio_Gov_Indenter.user.js/master/Codes_Ohio_Gov_Indenter.user.js
+If you already have a browser extension like [Greasemonkey](http://www.greasespot.net/) or [Tampermonkey](http://tampermonkey.net/), then just go to the following URL to install the script: https://raw.githubusercontent.com/jon-freed/Codes_Ohio_Gov_Indenter.user.js/master/Codes_Ohio_Gov_Indenter.user.js

 ##NEED SUPPORT?